 Resident involvement successes

-You can find out about the positive local and national impact of resident involvement activities in 2019-20 in our annual impact assessment, including:
+You can find out more about the positive, local and national impact of resident involvement activities in this year’s impact assessment, including:

 Regional scrutiny committees

-See the full list of recommendations and our responses in our resident scrutiny report for 2018-19.
+See the report summaries and recommendations and our responses in our resident scrutiny report for 2019-20.

 How residents improved our antisocial behaviour information

 In 2019, we improved the antisocial behaviour information on our website after our service improvement group looked at how people find information and report problems.

 By working with Clarion’s digital team, they investigated how people think, feel and behave when they’re worried about antisocial behaviour.

 The improvements made our advice clearer and led to the creation of a new reporting form.
 We followed this up with a social media campaign that highlighted the different types of support and advice we can provide.